Configure a usage dashboard for Ask Sigma

 Configure your Ask Sigma usage view

-After you have prepared your write destination in your data platform, configure your Ask Sigma usage view in the Administration portal.
+After you set up a write destination in your data platform, configure the Ask Sigma usage dashboard in the Administration portal.

 1. Go to Administration > AI Settings: